vdbsh/circuitshelter.com/content/posts/widelands-1.0.md

 Widelands is a free, open source real-time strategy game with singleplayer campaigns and a multiplayer mode.
 The game was inspired by Settlers II™ (© Bluebyte) but has significantly more variety and depth to it.

-Since the release of Build 21, we implemented several hundreds of new features and bugfixes; for example, to name just a few of the highlights:
+Since the release of Build 21, developers implemented several hundreds of new features and bugfixes; for example, to name just a few of the highlights:

     A new tribe: the Amazons
     An add-on system